 John the Baptist

-John the Baptist, also called John in the Wilderness, was the subject of at least eight artworks by Michelangelo Merisi da Caravaggio.
+John the Baptist, also called John in the Wilderness, was the subject of at least eight Michelangelo Merisi da Caravaggio artworks.
 The story of John the Baptist is told in the Gospels.

 John the Baptist lived in the Wilderness of Judea between Jerusalem and the Dead Sea.
 He baptized Jesus in the Jordan and was eventually killed by Herod Antipas when he called on the king to correct his evil ways.
 John was often depicted in Christian art; he can be recognized by his bowl, reed cross, camel skin, and lamb.
 The most famous scene before the Counter-Reformation was the baptism of John by Jesus, or the baptism of infants with the infant Jesus and Mary, his mother.
 John was invariably a boy or a young man alone in the desert for the young Caravaggio.